kmusiclife/nextjs-starter-bootstrap-microcms/README.md

     npm install
     npm run dev

-After that, API_KEY and API_URL must be set up in .env before using Microcms( https://microcms.io/ )
+After that, API_KEY and API_URL must be set up in .env before using Microcms( https://microcms.io/ ) When you create API on MicroCMS you could select API "type of LIST".